genGit963/Local_Storage_Manager/CONTRIBUTING.md

 - End statements with a semicolon.
 - Follow the project's ESLint configuration for code style.
 - Write clear and meaningful commit messages.

+# 📄 for more info

+if you want to learn more about the garbage collection management, memory leaks and handling, profilling and debugging, read out [docs](https://github.com/genGit963/Local_Storage_Manager/tree/main/docs)